Kevinistic/scbob/README.md

 the bot will:
 1. send an initial screenshot immediately
-2. wait until the next scheduled time (:00 or :30)
+2. wait until the next scheduled time (:00 in this case)
 3. continue sending screenshots every 30 minutes

 press `Ctrl+C` to stop the bot.